IfL Vocational Masterclass Programme

 Applying world class learning to further education through competition

-The Institute for Learning has been engaged by the National Apprenticeship Service (NAS) to work with trainers and coaches from the UK WorldSkills team, to offer a limited number of masterclasses to colleges and work-based learning providers.
+During 2012/13, the Institute for Learning was engaged by the National Apprenticeship Service (NAS) to work with trainers and coaches from the UK WorldSkills team, to offer a series of vocational masterclasses to colleges and work-based learning providers.

 The UK WorldSkills team has been increasingly successful in preparing competitors from many vocational areas to win medals in the international World Skills competitions.
 At WorldSkills London in 2011, they won five gold, two silver and seven bronze medals and the UK came fifth in the international ranking.

-Now, supported by IfL, the UK WorldSkills team are keen to work with colleagues in the further education sector to explore what can be learned from WorldSkills competition techniques (technical skills and personal coaching) to help all learners to benefit, whatever their vocational area or current skill level.
+Supported by IfL, the UK WorldSkills team worked with colleagues in the further education sector to explore what could be learned from WorldSkills competition techniques (technical skills and personal coaching) to help all learners to benefit, whatever their vocational area or level of skill.

 Importantly, also, WorldSkills trainers and coaches often work as teachers and trainers in the further education and skills sector, in addition to their responsibilities for training competitors to the highest levels.
 They understand both worlds.